Adam Thielen Player Prop Bets for NFL Week 12 | Minnesota vs. San Francisco 11/28/2021

 Matchup vs. San Francisco

-- The 49ers have the NFL's third-ranked pass defense this season, giving up 218.7 yards per game through the air.
+- The 49ers have the NFL's third-ranked pass defense this season, surrendering 218.7 yards per game through the air.

-- At 1.3 passing TDs conceded per game, the 49ers defense is ranked third in the league.
+- The 49ers have given up 13 touchdowns through the air (1.3 per game).
+They are third in the league in that category.

 Recent Performances

-- Against the Packers last week, Thielen was targeted 10 times and picked up 82 yards on eight receptions while scoring one touchdown.
+- In last week's outing against the Packers, Thielen was targeted 10 times, totaling 82 yards on eight receptions while scoring one touchdown.

-- Thielen has hauled in 15 catches for 153 yards and two touchdowns in his last three games.
-He was targeted 24 times and averages 51.0 receiving yards.
+- During his last three games, Thielen has racked up 153 yards on 15 catches with two touchdowns, averaging 51.0 yards per game on 24 targets.

 Thielen's Minnesota Teammates